Happy Chanukah! We’re in the first of eight days (and nights) of celebration, presents, and food.

 The holiday celebrates the Maccabees, a band of feisty Jews in ancient times.
 It commemorates their military victory over oppressors who had mistreated them and defiled their temple.
 Chanukah also celebrates a miracle that supposedly happened after that victory.
 When the Maccabees went back into the temple they relit the extinguished eternal light.
 However they only had one day’s worth of oil.
 Miraculously, their one-day supply lasted for eight days.
 Today we celebrate by lighting a menorah or eight-branched candlestick and reciting blessings for eight nights.

 As with every Jewish holiday, food is at the center.
 The traditional ingredient symbolizing Chanukah is oil, in recognition of the oil used to light the eternal light.
 While latkes, doughnuts, and other deep-fried foods are the ones most commonly associated with the holiday, these Chanukah Olive Oil Cookies do the job without all the mess.

-This post is part of a food blogging event called (ironically in my case) “Christmas Week.”
-I will celebrate the holiday season with four sweet recipes this week, including another Chanukah cookie – with Gelt!
-Details about Christmas Week, including a huge giveaway, follow the recipe for Chanukah Olive Oil Cookies.
+When I originally posted it, this recipe was part of a food blogging event called (ironically in my case) “Christmas Week.”
+I celebrated the holiday season with four sweet recipes this week, including another Chanukah cookie – with Gelt!
+Details about Christmas Week, including the giveaway, follow the recipe for Chanukah Olive Oil Cookies.

 These cookies are non-dairy or pareve and not too sweet.
 My friend Bob had what he called a “moment of hesitation” when I offered him one.
 He said, “It looked like too much of a health food cookie.”
 Then he tasted it.
 As he finished the cookie, Bob announced that its looks were deceiving.